Do you think your affair partner has some narcissistic traits?

 An obvious sign of narcissistic traits in a person is a tendency to burn through friends.
 He’ll ditch them the moment the friend disagrees with or challenges him or as soon as he perceives that the friend doesn’t believe his bullshit any longer.

-Sometimes he’ll ditch friends because they are well-liked and he no longer occupies the center of attention.
+Sometimes he will even ditch friends because they are well-liked, and he no longer occupies the centre of attention.

 The way your affair partner treats his friends is usually a direct reflection of how he’ll treat you.